Serverless-Vienna/Comments-Showcase/README.md

 ## Introduction

-This is a serverless comments showcase webapp for AWS and Firebase.
+This project is a simple serverless comments showcase webapp for AWS and Firebase.
 The frontend is done with React, the editor is draft.js.

 ### Demos